A posteriori analysis for dynamic model adaptation in convection dominated problems: Reconstructions

 \subsection{A reconstruction approach for dG approximations of hyperbolic conservation laws}

 In this section we recall a reconstruction approach for semi-(spatially)-discrete dG schemes for systems of hyperbolic conservation laws \eqref{sim} complemented with initial data $\vec u(\cdot,0) = \vec u_0 \in L^\infty(\rT).$ We consider the one dimensional case.
+An extension to fully discrete schemes can be found in \cite{DG_15}.
 Let $\cT$ be a set of open intervals such that

 By $\cE$ we denote the set of interval boundaries.

 The space of piecewise polynomial functions of degree $q \in \rN$ is defined by

 where $ \rP_q(S,\rR^n)$ denotes the space of polynomials of degree $\leq q$ on $S$ with values in $\rR^n.$